 During the next four decades, Rosenberg works with a constantly evolving, world-class team, which eventually includes his three sons, Dirk, Maik and Christof.
 They introduce innovation after innovation, all centered on polypropylene pipe and fittings.

-Today, Aquatherm employs 600+ worldwide.
-It manufactures polypropylene pipe up to two feet in diameter (quite a jump from Gerhard Rosenberg’s tubing which was less than 3/4 inch).
-Plus, Aquatherm pipe is installed in 75+ countries.
+Today, aquatherm and its global network employ 600+ worldwide. aquatherm GmbH manufactures polypropylene pipe up to two feet in diameter (quite a jump from Gerhard Rosenberg’s tubing which was less than 3/4 inch). aquatherm pipe is installed in 75+ countries.

 AQUATHERM BECOMES A FORMIDABLE NORTH AMERICAN PRESENCE

-Clark and his team introduce polypropylene-random (PP-R) piping systems to the PHVAC market.
+Clark and his team introduced polypropylene-random (PP-R) piping systems to the PHVAC market.
 It’s first distributed to Canada in 2005 and then to the U.S. in 2007.

-Clark, along with company leaders Jordan Hardy, Jim Paschal, P.E., LEED AP, and Barry Campbell, quickly grow the company.
-In fact, Aquatherm, Inc. makes the Forbes Magazine list of America’s Most Promising Companies in 2012.
+Clark, along with company leaders Jordan Hardy, Jim Paschal, P.E., LEED AP, and Parr Young, quickly grow the company.
+In fact, aquatherm, Inc. makes the Forbes Magazine list of America’s Most Promising Companies in 2012.

 AQUATHERM STREAMLINES OWNERSHIP

-After a tragic motorhome accident claims the lives of Clark and his wife, Aquatherm GmbH assumed control over the North American venture in 2015, forming Aquatherm LP in the U.S. and Aquatherm Corp. in Canada.
-This new arrangement removes the “middleman” and allows the North American ventures to directly supply the market with top-quality PP-R and PP-RP (RCT) piping systems.
+After a tragic motorhome accident claims the lives of Clark and his wife, aquatherm LP (in the U.S.) and aquatherm Corp. (in Canada) were formed to carry on the sale of aquatherm in North America.
+This new arrangement allows the North American entities to directly supply the market with top-quality PP-R and PP-RCT piping systems.

-In today’s evolving market, Aquatherm GmbH and Aquatherm North America continue to innovate and lead.
-They exemplify the global organization’s commitment to making the world a better place one piping system at a time:
+In today’s evolving market, aquatherm GmbH and aquatherm North America continue to innovate and lead.
+Their actions exemplify a global commitment to making the world a better place one piping system at a time:

 • Played a key role in establishing a polypropylene steering committee within the Plastic Pipe Institute (PPI)